ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>AI is slowly taking over coding but many programmers are still sticking their head in the sand about what’s coming…</blockquote>

 <h3>4.
-I sought out to create a “Deep Research” alternative for financial analysis.
-I can’t stop using it! - <a href="https://medium.com/@austin-starks/i-sought-out-to-create-a-deep-research-alternative-for-financial-analysis-i-cant-stop-using-it-eb3947534ece" target="_blank" rel="noopener noreferrer">link</a></h3>
+Freelancing vs. Corporate Tech: The Rigged Game No One Admits (And How to Cheat) - <a href="https://medium.com/mr-plan-publication/freelancing-vs-corporate-tech-the-rigged-game-no-one-admits-and-how-to-cheat-7271649a459e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Austin Starks`**
+✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>When I first tried OpenAI’s new “Deep Research” agent, I was very impressed.
-Unlike my traditional experience with large language models…</blockquote>
+<blockquote>25 Years of Lies, Burnout, and the Secret Third Path Smart Coders Are Taking</blockquote>

 <h3>5.
 Only Developers — Not CEOs — Can Turn AI from an Overvalued Toy into a Real Industry - <a href="https://medium.com/ai-advances/only-developers-not-ceos-can-turn-ai-from-an-overvalued-toy-into-a-real-industry-c16b3c5e93cc" target="_blank" rel="noopener noreferrer">link</a></h3>